Description

 Impact

 The Linux kernel verifier incorrectly interpreted the arguments for the bpf_xdp_store_bytes helper, treating a data store operation in a read‑only BPF map as a writable access.
-This caused legitimate BPF programs that need to write to read‑only maps to be rejected by the verifier.
-The patch corrects the helper prototype to match bpf_skb_store_bytes so that the verifier properly identifies the operation as a write to a permissible memory location, restoring normal functionality for these programs.
-No evidence is provided that the flaw could be leveraged for privilege escalation or memory corruption.
+This caused legitimate BPF programs that need to write to read‑only maps to be rejected by the verifier until the bug is fixed.
+The patch corrects the helper prototype to match bpf_skb_store_bytes, restoring proper validation and allowing the programs to load again.

 Affected Systems

-The issue exists in any Linux kernel that implements the buggy bpf_xdp_store_bytes prototype until the kernel is updated with the 2026‑45886 fix.
-This applies to all vendor distributions shipping the affected kernel source.
-Specific version ranges are not listed in the advisories; users should consult kernel changelogs that include the patch.
+The issue exists in any Linux kernel that implements the buggy bpf_xdp_store_bytes prototype until the kernel is updated with the CVE-2026-45886 fix.
+It applies to all vendor distributions shipping the affected kernel source.
+Specific version ranges are not listed in the advisories; users should refer to kernel changelogs that include the patch.

 Risk and Exploitability